cataseven/Google-Map-Card/README.md

-# Google Map Card for Home Assistant
+# Google Maps Card for Home Assistant

 A simple and responsive Lovelace custom card that displays the location of a `person.` `zone.` or `device_tracker.` entities and track their routes using the Google Maps JavaScript API